C0k3/session/Readme.md

 [![Build Status](https://travis-ci.org/C0k3/session.svg?branch=development)](https://travis-ci.org/C0k3/session)
 #/session: a Serverless API Example

 This is an example API built with the Serverless Framework and Go.cd pipeline support.
 This Session API example creates user accounts and short and long-lived sessions using JSON Web Tokens.
+Details can be found in the [API Reference](api-reference.md).

 ##Core Technologies